What is Esports

 Is Esports a real sport?

 Physical needs, as well as mental precision and perfection.
-Those are the creed of Esports.
+Those are the basics of Esports.
 Nowadays the biggest teams have a lot to work with: Physical and Mental Coaches, analysts for each game, and tournaments.
 The list is still growing as Esports is still young!
-But, it’s a fact that professional e-athletes exist: Contracts are the best proof of work that a player can bring.
+It’s a fact that professional e-athletes exist: Contracts are the best proof of work that a player can bring.